 The Florida Office of the Attorney General's annual Hate Crimes in Florida Report provides statistics on the number of hate crimes reported by Florida law enforcement agencies in two broad categories: crimes against persons and crimes against property.
-The 2016 Hate Crimes in Florida Report revealed that hate crimes against persons accounted for 69.4 percent of all hate crimes; the remaining 30.6 percent involved property (vandalism, graffiti, arson and other damage to religious buildings, businesses or residences expressing hatred).
-The total number of reported hate crimes for 2016 was 124 (up from 102 in 2015).
-Race and color hate crimes were 41.9 percent (down from 55.9 percent the previous year), followed by sexual orientation (36.3 percent), religion (21 percent) and ethnicity/national origin (1.6 percent).
-According to the Southern Poverty Law Center and found on its 2015 hate group map, the number of documented hate groups in Florida rose from 63 to 66 during the past year, tying Texas for the No. 2 position.
-California remains No. 1 with 75 hate groups.
+The 2017 Hate Crimes in Florida Report15 revealed that hate crimes against persons accounted for 56.8 percent of all hate crimes; the remaining 43.2 percent involved property (vandalism, graffiti, arson and other damage to religious buildings, businesses or residences expressing hatred).
+The total number of reported hate crimes for 2017 was 169 (up from 124in 2015).
+Race and color hate crimes were 45.6 percent (up from 41.9 percent the previous year), followed by religion (27.2 percent), sexual orientation (23.7